-The poAutoRefresh option is non-functional in Delphi 5 and 6. poAutoRefresh will only work with a later version of Delphi that includes the fix for this bug.
+The poAutoRefresh option was non-functional for the initial release of Delphi 5. poAutoRefresh will only work with a later version of Delphi 5 that includes the fix for this bug.
 The workaround in the meantime is to either call Refresh() for your TClientDatasets or take control of the entire process of applying updates yourself.

 The entire discussion of the reconciliation process thus far has revolved around the default SQL-based reconciliation.
 This means that all the events on the underlying TDataset will not be used during the reconciliation process.
 The TDatasetProvider.ResolveToDataset property was created to use these events during reconciliation.
 For example, if TDatasetProvider.ResolveToDataset is true, most of the events on the TDataset will be triggered.
-Be aware that the events used are only called when applying updates back to the server.
+Be aware that the events that are used are only called when applying updates back to the server.
 In other words, if you have a TQuery.BeforeInsert event defined on the server, it will only fire on the server once you call TClientDataSet.ApplyUpdates.
-The events don't integrate into the corresponding events of the TClientDataSet.
+The events do not integrate into the corresponding events of the TClientDataSet.